drufball/generalized-animations/EXPLAINER.md

 __Timelines__
 Timelines are essentially continuous ranges.
 Timelines can be *unbounded* (span to infinity in both directions) or *bounded*.
 The system clock is an example of an unbounded timeline, while scroll position is bounded.

+If the timeline is derived from scroll position, it's acceptable for the timeline to be asynchonous with respect to scroll handling - that is, depending on implementation, animations tied to scrolling may lag slightly behind the actual scroll actions.
+This is similar to the compositor/main thread split that some browsers exhibit (e.g. the difference between transform and left property animation).`

 __Triggers__
 Triggers represent instantaneous changes in state for the animation.
 Triggers are signals like `play()` or `pause()` from the current web animations API, but they can also be derived from a timeline.
 For example, an animation could be set to trigger once scroll position has passed a certain point.